shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.
 This ensures the guide remains accurate and serves as a living document of our progress.

 **Latest Update**: Step 1 (Backend API Enhancement) completed.
-Added new tax statement endpoints with comprehensive validation and updated fund detail endpoint to include tax statements.
-Step 2 split into 2A (Core Template Addition) and 2B (Advanced Form Features) for incremental progress.
+Step 2A (Core Template Addition) completed.
+Added Tax Statement template to CreateFundEventModal with comprehensive form fields, validation, and API integration.
+Ready to proceed with Step 2B (Advanced Form Features).

 ### Current Status
-- **Phase 1**: In Progress (Step 1 completed ✅)
+- **Phase 1**: In Progress (Step 1 completed ✅, Step 2A completed ✅)
 - **Phase 2**: Future Enhancement (not started)

 ## Implementation Strategy: Two-Phase Approach